Water Dynamics Following Treatment by One Hour 0.16 Tesla Static Magnetic Fields Depend on Exposure Volume

 Means and standard errors of the mean (SEM) for each of the 15 minute measurement periods over the total time (up to 10 hours) for the three runs of each condition (volume modulated static magnetic field treatments and intensity modulated alternating magnetic field treatments), were calculated by SPSS 16 (PC) software.
 A protracted increase in diffusion for more than two successive 15 minute periods was considered statistically significant if there were no overlaps in the SEMs.

 To discern if the treatments affected the observed periodicity of the changes in diffusion velocity of the water, spectral analyses (SPECT) were completed as well (SPSS 16).
 The average and standard deviations of the spectral values for each of three runs per treatment were calculated.
 The relative amplitudes for each frequency were then compared by discerning which spectral intervals involved no overlap in the standard deviations for the means of any two groups.
-The criterion for standard deviation rather than SEMs was to insure the rigour of the effect.
+The criterion for standard deviation rather than SEMs was to insure the rigor of the effect.

 The results were very conspicuous.
 The means and standard errors of the mean for diffusion velocities as a function of the static magnetic field treatment in the 25 cc, 50 cc, or 100 cc water volumes are shown in Figure 3.
 There was a clear increase in latency, as a function of volume of exposure, before the sudden and protracted doubling in diffusion velocities occurred.
 According to our criteria of two successive non-overlapping intervals, the time elapsed before diffusion speed change for the 25, 50, and 100 cc volumes were 21,150 s (5.9 hr), 26,550 s (7.4 hr) and 31,050 s (8.6 hr), respectively.
 There was no change in the diffusion velocities for the control (sham field) water.